 In 2010, the USDA Natural Resources Conservation Service (NRCS) began offering financial assistance for Agricultural Energy Management Plans (AgEMPs).
 These AgEMPs provide an energy management plan to farmers, and NRCS provides a payment to the farmer of about 75% of the cost.
 AgEMPs are provided by Technical Service Providers, professionals who must register and be approved by NRCS before performing services for farmers.
-By providing assistance with the cost of an energy management plan, NRCS is helping to remove cost as a barrier to farmers receiving energy management plans.
+By providing assistance with the cost of an energy management plans.
 This program is promising, especially as it provides a product that can be used with a REAP application and to leverage other funding.